HPV FAQ

 Can HPV-related diseases be prevented?

 HPV vaccines can prevent infection with the types of HPV most likely to cause cancer and genital warts, although the vaccines are most effective when given at a younger age (in older children and teens).
 Condoms can offer some protection from HPV infection, but HPV might be on skin that’s not covered by the condom.
 And condoms must be used every time, from start to finish.
 The virus can spread during direct skin-to-skin contact before the condom is put on, and male condoms don’t protect the entire genital area, especially for women.
-The female condom covers more of the vulva in women, but hasn’t been studied as carefully for its ability to protect against HPV.
+The female condom covers more of the vulva in women but hasn’t been studied as carefully for its ability to protect against HPV.
 Condoms are very helpful, though, in protecting against other infections that can be spread through sexual activity.

 When should children be vaccinated to protect against HPV?